French Guiana: Festivities

 Brazilian groups identical to those in the Rio carnival are also appreciated for their rhythms and their alluring costumes.
-The Chinese community of Cayenne also participates in the parades, bringing its characteristic touch, dragons.
+The Chinese community of Cayenne also participates in the parades, adding elements such as dragons.

 At the start of the evening, the Touloulous, typical characters of the French Guianan carnival, go to the dancings to participate in the famous paré-masked balls.